awsdocs/amazon-sagemaker-developer-guide/doc_source/build-container-to-train-script-get-started.md

    1. For **Notebook Instance type**, choose **ml\.t2\.medium**\.

+   1. In the **Permissions and encryption** section, do the following:

       1. For **IAM role**, choose **Create a new role**\.

-      1. Choose **Create a new role**\.

       1. On the **Create an IAM role** page, choose **Specific S3 buckets**, specify an S3 bucket named **sagemaker\-run\-script**, and then choose **Create role**\.

          Amazon SageMaker creates an IAM role named `AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS`\.
 For example, `AmazonSageMaker-ExecutionRole-20190429T110788`\.
 Note that the execution role naming convention uses the date and time when the role was created, separated by a `T`\.
-Record the role name because you'll need it later\.

-   1. For **Root Access**, choose **Enabled**\.
+   1. For **Root Access**, choose **Enable**\.

    1. Choose **Create notebook instance**\.

-      It takes a few minutes for Amazon SageMaker to launch a ML compute instance—in this case, a notebook instance—and attach an ML storage volume to it\.
+1. On the **Notebook instances** page, the **Status** is **Pending**\.
+It can take a few minutes for Amazon SageMaker to launch a machine learning compute instance—in this case, it launches a notebook instance—and attaches an ML storage volume to it\.
 The notebook instance has a preconfigured Jupyter notebook server and a set of Anaconda libraries\.
-For more information, see the [  `CreateNotebookInstance`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateNotebookInstance.html) API\.
+For more information, see [  CreateNotebookInstance](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateNotebookInstance.html)\.

-1. Choose RunScriptNotebookInstance, scroll down to **Permissions and encryption** section, and record **the IAM role ARN number** in a notepad\. **The IAM role ARN number** looks like the following: `'arn:aws:iam::109225375568:role/service-role/AmazonSageMaker-ExecutionRole-20190429T110788'`
+1. In the **Permissions and encryption** section, copy **the IAM role ARN number**, and paste into a notepad file to save it temporarily\.
+You will use this IAM role ARN number later to configure a local training estimator in the notebook instance\. **The IAM role ARN number** looks like the following: `'arn:aws:iam::111122223333:role/service-role/AmazonSageMaker-ExecutionRole-20190429T110788'`

-1. When the status of the notebook instance is `InService`, from **Actions**, choose **Open JupyterLab**\.
+1. After the status of the notebook instance changes to **InService**, choose **Open JupyterLab**\.

-**To create and upload the Dockerfile and Python training scripts**
+## Step 2: Create and upload the Dockerfile and Python training scripts<a name="byoc-training-step2"></a>

-1. On the left top corner, choose New Folder icon\.
-Name the folder `docker_test_folder`\.
+1. After JupyterLab opens, create a new folder in the home directory of your JupyterLab\.
+In the upper\-left corner, choose the **New Folder** icon, and then enter the folder name `docker_test_folder`\.

-1. Create a `Dockerfile` text file\.
+1. Create a `Dockerfile` text file in the `docker_test_folder` directory\.

-   1. In the `docker_test_folder` directory, choose New Launcher icon \(\+ mark\) on the top left corner\.
-In the right panel, select **Text File** under the **Other** section\.
+   1. Choose the **New Launcher** icon \(\+\) in the upper\-left corner\.

+   1. In the right pane under the **Other** section, choose **Text File**\.

-   1. Copy and paste the following `Dockerfile` code into your newly created text file\.
+   1. Paste the following `Dockerfile` sample code into your text file\.

       ```
-      FROM tensorflow/tensorflow:2.0.0a0
+      FROM tensorflow/tensorflow:2.2.0rc2-gpu-py3-jupyter

+      # Install sagemaker-training toolkit to enable SageMaker Python SDK
-      RUN pip install sagemaker-containers
+      RUN pip3 install sagemaker-training

       # Copies the training code inside the container
       COPY train.py /opt/ml/code/train.py